scottslowe/weblog/content/post/2020-07-29-creating-an-aws-elb-using-pulumi-and-go.md

 AvailabilityZones: pulumi.StringArray{pulumi.String("us-east-1")}
 Instances:         pulumi.StringArray{pulumi.String("i-01234564789")}
 ```

+Note that you should probably use the "Subnets" argument _instead_ of the "AvailabilityZones" argument (you can only use one or the other) if you need to attach the ELB to subnets in a particular VPC.

 Getting the syntax for the health check and the listeners was a bit challenging until I reviewed the package documentation for each (see [here][link-3] for the health check arguments and [here][link-4] for the listener arguments).
 I quickly realized it followed a similar pattern as the ingress and egress rules for an AWS security group (as outlined [in this post][xref-2]).